Smoking in public places

 - near spectators at sports grounds.

-The NSW Government has also announced that smoking in outdoor dining areas will be prohibited from July 2015, and will include smoking bans on footpaths outside licensed cafés and pubs.
+Smoking in outdoor dining areas became prohibited in July 2015 and includes smoking bans on footpaths outside licensed cafés and pubs.
+Smoking is not permitted within 4m of these areas.

 Since July 2007, smoking has been prohibited in all enclosed areas of licensed premises open to the public in NSW with the exception of private gaming rooms at The Star casino.
 NSW Health may impose penalties if a person smokes, or a venue allows someone to smoke, in a smoke-free area.

 Stamping out butts

 We need fewer cigarette butts on our streets and in our waterways.
 A City ranger or NSW police officer may fine an individual $80 for discarding an unlit or extinguished cigarette – $200 if it is still alight.

 Personal ashtrays are available free from our Neighbourhood Service Centres.
 The City will supply businesses with 1 free wall-mounted ashtray to attach to their building’s exterior.